 Keep in mind the above when making phone games and applications, want to aim for full compatibility, and need mipmaps.

 When doing 3D, mipmap should be turned on, as this also improves performance (smaller versions of the texture are used for objects further away).

 When textures are near parallel to the view (like floors), this option makes them have more detail by reducing blurriness.

 Godot uses Linear colorspace when rendering 3D.
 Textures mapped to albedo or detail channels need to have this option turned on in order for colors to look correct.
 When set to “Detect” mode, the texture will be marked as SRGB when used in albedo channels.

 Some special processes can be applied to images when imported as textures.

 This puts pixels of the same surrounding color in transition from transparency to non transparency.
 It helps mitigate the outline effect when exporting images from Photoshop and the like.

 It’s a good idea to leave it on by default, unless specific values are needed.

 An alternative to fix darkened borders is to use premultiplied alpha.
 By enabling this option, the texture will be converted to this format.
 Keep in mind that a material will need to be created that uses the PREMULT ALPHA blend mode on canvas items that need it.

-Some few HDR files are broken and contain SRGB color data.
-It is advised to not use them but, in the worst case, toggling this option on will make them look right.
+A few HDR files are broken and contain sRGB color data.
+It is advised not to use them, but, in the worst-case scenario, toggling this option on will make them look right.